 The Rainbow Connection is a Non-Profit Organization founded in 1985 that offers the opportunity for a child (Ages 2 to 18) with a life-threatening or terminal illness to have a wish granted, academic scholarships, cancer family events, and case managers.

 Pickles Group’s mission is to provide free peer-to-peer support and resources to kids affected by their parent or guardian’s cancer.
-Having a parent with cancer can be a lonely, isolating experience.
 Pickles Group creates thriving communities of kids supporting kids through and beyond their parent’s cancer journeys.
-Pickles kids strengthen resilience, have fun with friends […]

-The Make-A-Wish Foundation of Michigan is a Non-Profit Organization founded in 1984 that offers the opportunity of having a wish granted to a child with a life-threatening medical condition who is between the ages of 2 and 18.
+The Make-A-Wish Foundation of Michigan offers the opportunity of having a wish granted to a child with a life-threatening medical condition who is between the ages of 2 and 18.

 St. Jude Children’s Research Hospital, founded in 1962, is a pediatric treatment and research facility focused on children’s catastrophic diseases.
 Consistent with the vision of the founder Danny Thomas, no child is denied treatment based on race, religion or a family’s ability to pay.